 |Tissot, The Meal in the House of the Pharisee|

 Some gospel harmonies do not list any events for the Wednesday of Jesus’ last week, but using Mark’s time references as a guide, three episodes actually fall on this day in our working chronology.
+Additionally, these events have long been assigned to Wednesday in the traditional Christian liturgical calendar.
 These are the plot of the Jewish leadership against Jesus, the story of an unnamed woman in Bethany anointing Jesus’ head, and Judas’ decision to betray Jesus.

 The collocation of these three episodes in the Marcan narrative, which is followed by Matthew, highlights the loving act of the unnamed woman by framing it with dark stories of conspiracy and betrayal.
 Indeed, in some traditions this day has been called “Spy Wednesday” because of Judas’ actions.

 Scriptural Accounts for Wednesday: